- Licensure Resources & Links

 Licensure requirements vary by state.
 It is important that each individual begins researching the requirements for licensure for the state in which they wish to practice as early as possible.
-For licensure in the state of Texas, the AOMA Guide to TX licensure is a good place to start.
+For licensure in the state of Texas, the AOMA Licensure Checklist is a good place to start.

 Many states require verification of education via state specific licensure paperwork and/or official transcripts.
 Both verification paperwork and transcript requests may be submitted to the registrar for completion.
 Notary services for licensure paperwork are also available for an additional fee.